cultureandempire/cultureandempire.github.io/cande.md

 *TIP:* the next section is heavy on technical security jargon.
 If you don't like that kind of stuff, you may want to skip ahead a page or two.

 A symmetric key is usually a string of words ("The R4in F4lls M4inly In Sp4in") that is hashed into a long number, used as the key.
 It is easy to crack any symmetric key.
 You just take a person who knows it, and threaten them, or beat them.
-This is called the "rubber hosepipe attack".
+This is called the "rubber hosepipe attack."
 When you carry encrypted data into the US, for instance, you pass a no-man's land where agents of the Customs and Border Protection (CBP) can stop you, seize your equipment, and ask you nicely for the keys.
 If you don't cooperate, you will be charged as a criminal.
 The UK has the same system.

 Asymmetric keys are more fun.
 These make use of weird maths where two very long numbers work together; one to turn data into gibberish, and one to turn that gibberish back into data.
 It's like turning cement powder into concrete by adding water, and then turning concrete back into cement powder by applying heat.
 So I can tell people, "use heat" and give them cement blocks.
 I keep "water" secret.
 When I get two magic numbers that work together, A and B, and tell people about B, then I can encrypt my data with A and share it.
 Anyone who has B can decrypt it, and they know it came from me.

-This gives us secrecy, thanks to the encryption, and also "authentication", which is the knowledge that the data really came from me, and not an impostor.
+This gives us secrecy, thanks to the encryption, and also "authentication," which is the knowledge that the data really came from me, and not an impostor.
 There is little point in encryption if we can't be sure of the sender.
-There's a small catch: you also need to be sure that B is really my key, and was not switched by some "man in the middle", or MIM.
+There's a small catch: you also need to be sure that B is really my key, and was not switched by some "man in the middle," or MIM.

 For asymmetric keys to work at all well, those encryption keys must be exchanged securely, which creates an interesting Catch-22 that attackers exploit.
 The keys must also, and this is very important, be really random and unguessable.
 If you can guess the keys, the whole encryption exercise is for naught.
 Even if your guesses are very vague, it can make the difference between trying different keys for an hour, or for 50 years.
 When we use random number generators that have some predictability, we're vulnerable to anyone who knows those weaknesses.
 When done on purpose, this creates a "backdoor" into an otherwise secure system.